DanMcInerney/basic-xss-spider/README.md

 If it finds all or some important characters in the response HTML it will add the URL to the vulnerable_URLs.txt logfile.
 Uses requests and gevent for async capabilities.

-Plans to rewrite this in Scrapy.
+Definitely not without bugs.
+Rewriting in Scrapy.